KeTchUP42/flash/docs/manual/config/Config.md

  ## What configuration files needed to start?

- There is a global configuration file that contains information about the location of the required data.
+ There is a global configuration file, which contains the path to the necessary data and the configuration file of the window.
  This global file must have the path `./config/flash.ini` relative to the main binary file.
- It also contains the location of the configuration file for the program window.
+ The window configuration file contains all needed information for creating the program window and the path to the initiating scene.

  **An example of a global configuration file:**